Wintergreen: Oil

 The Gaultheria species share the common characteristic of producing oil of wintergreen.
-Wintergreen oil is a pale yellow or pinkish fluid liquid that is strongly aromatic with a sweet, woody odor (components: methyl salicylate (about 98%), α-pinene, myrcene, delta-3-carene, limonene, 3,7-guaiadiene, and delta-cadinene) that gives such plants a distinctive "medicinal" smell whenever bruised.
+Wintergreen oil is a pale yellow or pinkish fluid liquid that is strongly minty aromatic described as "fresh, sweet, and characteristically wintergreen" (components: methyl salicylate (about 98%), α-pinene, myrcene, delta-3-carene, limonene, 3,7-guaiadiene, and delta-cadinene) that gives such plants a distinctive "medicinal" smell whenever bruised.
 Salicylate sensitivity is a common adverse reaction to the methyl salicylate in oil of wintergreen; it can produce allergy-like symptoms or asthma.

 Wintergreen essential oil is usually obtained by steam distillation of the leaves of the plant following maceration in warm water.
 Methyl salicylate is not present in the plant until formed by enzymatic action from a glycoside within the leaves as they are macerated in warm water.
 Oil of wintergreen is also manufactured from some species of birch, but these deciduous trees are not called wintergreens.
 Spiraea plants also contain methyl salicylate in large amounts and are used similarly to wintergreen.
 Wintergreen has a strong "minty" odor and flavor; however, the Gaultheria-genus plants are not true mints, which belong to the genus Mentha.

 Wintergreen also is used in some perfumery applications and as a flavoring agent for toothpaste, chewing gum, soft drinks, confectionery, Listerine, and mint flavorings.
 Wintergreen is used for rust removal and degreasing of machinery and is particularly effective for breaking through sea water corrosion.